 San Francisco National Cemetery slopes upward on a hill, with views to the Golden Gate Bridge.
 Not far from here is the Presidio's equally famous pet cemetery.
 This pet resting place is shaded by trees, lush with greenery -- and filled with poignant memorials to beloved companion animals.

-The Mission Dolores Cemetery holds the graves of 5,000 Ohlone and Miwok, along with others who built Mission Dolores, in the city's now-named Mission neighborhood.
+San Francisco's own Mission Dolores Cemetery holds the graves of 5,000 Ohlone and Miwok, along with others who built Mission Dolores, in the city's now-named Mission neighborhood.
 Markers date from 1830 to the late 1800s.

 The cemetery is a quiet, walled garden adjacent to the historic mission.
 It's a memorial place steeped in its own history, feeling more like a European church enclave than one in the middle of San Francisco.
 Keen-eye observers may recognize the place from Alfred Hitchcock's 1958 thriller Vertigo.